Coined quantum walks on the line: Disorder, entanglement, and localization: The Model

 The width of these peaks scales asymptotically as $O(t^{1/3})$ and between the peaks the wave function is essentially uniformly distributed~\cite{nayak2000quantum}.
 Over time, coin and walker become entangled.
 This entanglement can be quantified by the entanglement entropy (EE), viz.,

-Here, $\rho_c = \operatorname{tr}_w \rho$ is the reduced density matrix of the coin obtained by tracing out the walker degrees of freedom from the full density matrix $\rho$.
-For the Hadamard walk, the EE settles to a constant value around $0.605$~\cite{carneiro2005entanglement}.\footnote{We considered the natural logarithm to estimate this absolute value which is therefore distinct from the value reported in Ref.~\cite{carneiro2005entanglement}.}
+\sw{Here, $\rho_c = \operatorname{tr}_w \rho$ is the reduced density matrix of the coin obtained by tracing out the walker.} For the Hadamard walk, the EE settles to a constant value around $0.605$~\cite{carneiro2005entanglement}.\footnote{We considered the natural logarithm to estimate this \sw{value which is therefore distinct from values reported elsewhere, e.g., in Ref.~\cite{carneiro2005entanglement}.}}

-Certain aspects of disorder in quantum walks have been studied in the past, see, e.g., Refs.~\cite{Schr11,Zeng17,Yin08,Rako15,Jack12}.
-Here, we are interested in the effects of disorder in the coin operator on the properties of CQWs.
-We consider the gate
+Certain aspects of disorder in quantum walks have been studied in the past, see, e.g., Refs.~\cite{Schr11,Zeng17,Yin08,Rako15,Jack12}. \sw{Here, we are interested in the effects of disorder in the coin operator on CQWs.} We consider the gate

 with $r\in[0,1]$.
 For certain values of $r$ the gate $G$ reduces to common gates, viz.,

 We shall consider CQWs in which the lattice site $x$ has an assigned random number $r_x$ and an associated gate $G(r_x)$.
 The coin operator is then altered as follows